ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-CPP-Packages.rst

 Linters
 ^^^^^^^

-The ROS 2 code style guide differs from the ROS 1 :doc:`Style Guide <../../The-ROS2-Project/Contributing/Developer-Guide>`.
+The ROS 2 code :doc:`style guide <../../The-ROS2-Project/Contributing/Developer-Guide>`__ differs from ROS 1.

 If you choose to follow the ROS 2 style guide, then turn on automatic linter tests by adding these lines in a ``if(BUILD_TESTING)`` block: